 A member's newborn child is eligible from birth.
-A subscriber's adopted child, foster child or child placed for adoption is eligible on the date of placement.
+A subscriber's adopted child, foster child, or child placed for adoption is eligible on the date of placement.
 To enroll a new child, an application must be submitted.
 When a premium increase is required, the application and payment must be submitted within 60 days.
 If payment is required but not received, the child will not be covered.
 The child may only be added subsequently at the next open enrollment.
-Proof of legal guardianship is needed to cover a grandchild after the first 31 days from birth.
+Proof of legal guardianship will be required for coverage of a grandchild beyond the first 31 days from birth.